mgeeky/ThreadStackSpoofer/README.md

 ## Intro

 This is an example implementation for _Thread Stack Spoofing_ technique aiming to evade Malware Analysts, AVs and EDRs looking for references to shellcode's frames in an examined thread's call stack.
-The idea is to walk back thread's call stack and overwrite return addresses in subsequent function frames thus masquerading allocations containing malware's code.
+The idea is to hide references to the shellcode on thread's call stack thus masquerading allocations containing malware's code.

-An implementation may differ, however the idea is roughly similar to what commercial C2 frameworks offer for its agents.

 Implementation along with my [ShellcodeFluctuation](https://github.com/mgeeky/ShellcodeFluctuation) brings Offensive Security community sample implementations to catch up on the offering made by commercial C2 products, so that we can do no worse in our Red Team toolings. 💪

 ### Implementation has changed

 Current implementation differs heavily to what was originally published.
-This is because I realised that there is a way simpler approach to terminate thread's call stack and hide shellcode's related frames by simply writing `0` to the return address of our handler:
+This is because I realised there is a way simpler approach to terminate thread's call stack processal and hide shellcode's related frames by simply writing `0` to the return address of the first frame we control:

 ```
 void WINAPI MySleep(DWORD _dwMilliseconds)